gyk4j/blog/_posts/2024-02-29-fitting-windows-10-22h2-iso-image-4-7gb-dvd-r-ntlite.md

 ---
 layout: post
-title:  "Fitting Windows 10 22H2 ISO image on 4.7GB DVD-R with NTLite"
+title:  "Fitting Windows 10 22H2 ISO image on 4.7 GB DVD-R with NTLite"
 ---

-The last official release of Windows 10 is 22H2, and I thought of making a copy of the installation media.
+The last official release of Windows 10 is 22H2, and I wanted to make an archived copy of the installation media for use with any future Windows 10 reinstallation on my devices.

 # Using optical disc as installation media

 In 2024, why am I still using DVD-R optical disc for software installation?
-This is unthinkable for most modern techies who live on the cutting edge.
+This must be unthinkable for most modern techies who live on the cutting edge.

 The simple truth is that I do not have many spare USB flash drives lying around at home, so I am conservative about their use unless it's necessary.
 Also, I have some old DVD-R and CD-R lying around unused, so why not make use of them instead?

+In addition, DVD-R and CD-R are write-once read-many (WORM) media.
+I can be comfortably confident that once written, the installation media files cannot be subtly modified by malware or corrupted by a bad disk drive in the future.

-# Windows 10 22H2 cannot fit onto
+# Problem: Windows 10 22H2 cannot fit onto a normal 4.7 GB DVD-R

-Windows 10 22H2 has [grown too big to fit onto standard sized 4.7GB DVD-R][build-1803].
+Windows 10 22H2 has [grown too big to fit onto standard sized 4.7 GB DVD-R][build-1803].

-A couple of years ago with earlier versions of Windows 10 however, they did manage to squeeze in under 4.7GB.
+A couple of years ago with earlier versions of Windows 10 however, they did manage to squeeze in under 4.7 GB.
 So their ISO image could fit in just fine without additional hacking.

 Netizens have proposed some solutions and workarounds.
 These include:

-## Use an older Windows 10 ISO image (build 1803) that fits under 4.7GB
+## Solution 1: Use an older Windows 10 ISO image (build 1803) that fits under 4.7 GB

-Some suggested [using the Windows 10 bio;d 1803 ISO][build-1803] from 2018 as a
+Some suggested [using the Windows 10 build 1803 ISO][build-1803] from 2018 as a
 workaround, but it's not ideal.
 Why install an older version, and then have to waste more time on Windows Update downloading and applying software updates and patches released between 2018 until 2022?
 That may span several gigabytes of updates that may take 30 minutes or an hour to run?

-## Use a 8.5GB DVD-R DL disc for Windows 10 22H2
+## Solution 2: Use a 8.5 GB DVD-R DL disc for Windows 10 22H2

-Some suggested [using the less commonly-available DVD-R DL (dual layer) with 8.5GB capacity][dvd-r-dl] as a solution.
+Some suggested [using the less commonly-available DVD-R DL (dual layer) with 8.5 GB capacity][dvd-r-dl] as a solution.
 It is a simple and straightforward option if you have some DVD-R DL readily available.
 However, such DVD-R DL are less commonly found in offices and homes.

 Thus, I am not going to spend more money and time hunting around for them.

-## Create and use a modified, stripped down WIndows 10 22H2 ISO image
+## Solution 3: Create and use a modified, stripped down WIndows 10 22H2 ISO image

 This idea came from Redditor *heartprairie* who reported customizing the installation media ISO image created by Windows 10 Media Creation Tool